OperationCode/operationcode_frontend/CONTRIBUTING.md

 │                       └── LOGOS.jpg...
 ```
 The following process should be used to prepare a code school logo for use:
-1. Find the highest-quality image file of the code school's logo possible
+1. Find the highest-quality image file of the code school's logo
-2. Open photo manipulation software (e.g. Photoshop, pixlr.com, Paint)
+2. Open some photo manipulation software (e.g. Photoshop, pixlr.com, Paint)
 3. Create a 200x200 pixel white square
 4. Paste the logo centered into the square
 5. Ensure that there is at least a 15 pixel margin between every edge and the logo
+6. Re-ensure that your logo is centered in the square
-6. Save the file as a JPEG (.jpg) in the above directory
+7. Save the file as a JPEG (.jpg) in the above directory

 #### Running the development environment
 Now that you understand the technology and project structure, feel free to direct yourself to the [Quick-Start Guide](#quick-start-guide).